 They're characteristically short on floor space, so galley kitchen designs that maximize the height potential of a room are a real bonus.

 If you're worried about ceiling high cabinets making your kitchen feel small and boxed in, we'd recommend opting for a crisp white finish.
 White is space enhancing and timeless (meaning you won't go off it as soon interiors trends change).
 Pair with woods and a stripped back brick wall or metro tile design for a sophisticated, Scandi finish.
 You can actually create an exposed brick wall yourself, just follow our step-by-step guide.

 7. Incorporate dark shades without overwhelming your space

 While it's true that the easiest way to create the illusion of space in a small, galley kitchen is to opt for an all-white kitchen scheme, this doesn't mean you have to shy away from darker shades entirely.
 So, fear not, lovers of the dark and atmospheric kitchens trend, it's not entirely off limits.

-Another way to inject colour and create a space-enhancing focal point (there's that design trick again) is to choose a brightly coloured blind which will offset an otherwise monochrome scheme and add interest to the kitchen.
+Another way to inject color and create a space-enhancing focal point (there's that design trick again) is to choose a brightly colored blind which will offset an otherwise monochrome scheme and add interest to the kitchen.
 We have loads more practical (and of course beautiful) kitchen window ideas in our gallery so check those out too.